VisitInteractive Brokers

 Opening an account is free and has no minimum deposit requirement.
 The process is straightforward but more thorough than simpler brokers, because IBKR asks about your trading experience and financial situation as part of regulatory requirements.

 Available account types include Individual, Joint, Trust, and Corporate accounts.
-US investors can open IRA accounts, UK investors can open an ISA, and French investors now have access to a PEA.
-IBKR also supports free inbound ACATS transfers if you are moving from another US broker.
+US investors can open IRA accounts, UK investors can open a Stocks and Shares ISA or Junior ISA, and French investors now have access to a PEA.
+For UK ISA accounts, IBKR says the account must be funded in GBP, there is no minimum deposit, and monthly activity fees apply to adult ISAs and JISAs.

 Who Should (and Shouldn't) Use Interactive Brokers